petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/batch-engine-api-basics-importing-data.md

    :lines: 8-19
 ```

-The JSON response displays information of the newly created import task.
-Note down the `id` to keep track of its `executeStatus`.

 ## Delete the Imported Data

-Delete the imported data with the following cURL and Java commands.
-The example shows deleting Account data.
-When using another entity, you must update the fully qualified class name parameter and also the data to POST in the cURL script.
+You can use the following cURL or Java command to delete existing data using the Batch Engine.
+The example deletes Account data.
+When using another entity, you must update the fully qualified class name parameter and also the data to delete in the cURL script.

 ### ImportTask_DELETE_ById.sh